The following features available in Dash Enterprise 4.X are not supported in 5.X or behave differently:

 Dash Enterprise upgrades: Because Dash Enterprise 5 is built on a completely new architecture, it is not possible to upgrade from 4.X to 5.X using an Upgrade button.
 Migrating to Dash Enterprise 5 instead requires a new installation and a customized migration script.
 Customer Success will reach out to you with more details.

 User management and authentication: Dash Enterprise 5 introduces Keycloak to help administrators manage users and configure user authentication.
-Configurations you set up in Dash Enterprise 4, including any identity provider integrations, do not carry over to Dash Enterprise 5.
+Configurations that you set up in Dash Enterprise 4, including any identity provider integrations, do not carry over to Dash Enterprise 5.
 To set up authentication in Dash Enterprise 5, you need to use Keycloak.

 Self-service seat license allocation: In Dash Enterprise 4, certain user actions like initializing an app or visiting the documentation trigger a seat license assignment.
 In Dash Enterprise 5, administrators need to assign license seats to users in advance.